 Interaction with the Positioning Measurement Report procedure:

 If the Positioning Report Characteristics IE is set to "Periodic", the gNB-DU shall initiate the corresponding measurements, and it shall reply with the POSITIONING MEASUREMENT RESPONSE message without including any measurement results in the message.
 The gNB-DU shall then periodically initiate the Positioning Measurement Report procedure for the corresponding measurements, with the requested reporting periodicity.

+If the Response Time IE is included in the POSITIONING MEASUREMENT REQUEST message, the gNB-DU shall, if supported, send the POSITIONING MEASUREMENT RESPONSE within the indicated time.